dcferreira/dcferreira.github.io/content/post/2023-03-04-ai-web-app/index.md

   1867856,08as6hga,COVID-19,0,ABSTRACT,The COVID-19 pandemic in 2020 has resulted in widespread training disruption in many sports.,SAMPLE_SIZE
   ```

-You should also setup some fixtures to access these files.
+We also need to setup some [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)
+to access these files.
 The original data is a SQLite file with 2 tables, so we need to write a fixture that reads the CSV files and
 generates a SQLite file.